biophysics-ul/DC-tools/README.md

 - `rtdc_ImageViewer`: Script for previewing images in RTDC files
 - `zip_ImageViewer`: Script for previewing images in ZIP files
 - `ml_tools_example_script`: Script with a complete ML workflow example (model training & image classification)
-- `rtcd_tools_example_script`: Script with examples of how to work with rtdc files (e.g., extract data from or add class data to a rtdc file)
+- `rtdc_tools_example_script`: Script with examples of how to work with rtdc files (e.g., extract data from or add class data to a rtdc file)

 ## Usage